Trans Canada Microwave: Continued improvement

 During the 1950s, CNCP concentrated on building a network in the more highly populated section of Canada, mostly in the area between Montreal and Toronto.
 This changed in 1962 when the CNCP received a contract from the Canadian Overseas Telecommunications Corporation (COTC) to build a second nationwide microwave relay system.
 COTC, a crown corporation, had formed to operate the CANTAT trans-Atlantic telephone cable in partnership with their counterparts in the UK, the General Post Office (GPO).
 Bell argued to the Department of Transport that allowing CNCP to extend their network would lead to wasteful overcapacity, before then noting they were in the process of setting up their own second line anyway.
 Cabinet once again intervened in CNCP's favour.

 CNCP opened their new system between Montreal and Vancouver, the Transcontinental Microwave System, (Note: The same name was also used for Western Union's network.) in late 1964.
 The system used AT&T's higher-capacity TH system which was similar to the TD-2 system but operated at higher frequencies between 5,974 MHz and 6,404 MHz, using the same 118 MHz channel spacing.
 Rogers Communications bought 40% of the network in 1984 and increasingly took it over after that point.
-The railways eventually sold their stake in the system, which provided the early backbone for Roger's cellular telephone network.
+The railways eventually sold their stake in the system, which provided the early backbone for Rogers' cellular telephone network.

 As traffic on the original network grew, Bell carried through on their own plans and built a second Skyway using the same TH system as the CNCP lines.
 In 1972, the network was upgraded with new digital routers, initially tested on the Ottawa-Montreal route, soon added in Edmonton and Calgary, and then expanded across the country.
 Customers sent data into the system using local leased lines or short-range microwave relay at 50 kbps which was then multiplexed with other customer streams using time division multiplexing, and then injected into the Skyway network at the nearest site.
 It was expected this would reduce the cost of transmission by about one-half compared to existing systems; using the network as a traditional analog system using modems required a conventional telephone call to be established between the sites, which might take 15 to 20 seconds, which might be more time than required to send the data.
 Data rates were also much higher than available using modems, and customers could share a single time slot by agreeing to only use the line at certain times.
 On its commercial release in February 1973 it was given the name The Dataroute.